Skip to main content

 Langflow automatically collects and sends tracing data about the flow execution to Langfuse.

-Disable Langfuse Tracing
+Disable Langfuse tracing

 Run Langfuse and Langflow with Docker Compose